 Port Hope was incorporated in 1887, with the railroad coming in 1903.
-A walking tour brochure, with some of the 11 historic sites listed on the National Register of Historic Places, is available for visitors.
+A walking tour brochure, with some of the 11 historic sites listed on the National Register of Historic Places, is available for visitors at Port Hope Mercantile.

 The history of Port Hope and its people is well documented in “Portrait of a Village: Port Hope, Huron County, Michigan” by local authors Dean Smith and Jim Hunter.
-It is available at the Port Hope Mercantile, The Store and Northern Attic Antiques for $20.00.
+It is available at the Port Hope Mercantile and The Store for $20.00.